-But soon after that he suddenly started doing some pretty strange things in the pool.
-He was diving and talking, always towards the sea as if the other penguins were just there beyond his pool.
-He picked up sticks from the bottom of the pool and seemed to pretend they were fish, juggling them like he would if it was a fish he wanted to swallow.
-Then he would look at me and drop the stick and go back diving and talking to the sea.
+After being on his own for a few days Fat Foot started doing some strange things in the rehab pool.
+He began diving and talking, always towards the sea as if the other penguins were just beyond the pool.
+He picked up sticks from the bottom of the pool and juggled them around as if they were fish he wanted to eat.
+Then, he would look at me, drop the stick and go back diving and talking to the sea.
 He was telling me what he wanted loud and clear.
-What he wanted was just beyond the rocks at the mouth of the pool.

-Today 28th March 2018 Fat Foot left us for the big blue.
+On March 28th, 2018 Fat Foot left us for the big blue.
 Good on you Fat Foot.
 You will always be one special penguin to us.

 Good luck and good fishing Fat Foot!